This site supports you in defining specific quality requirements for your system.

 Our Domain Language

-Let’s explain some terms:
+Let’s explain some terms, starting with an example:

-Term Explanation
+Term Icon Explanation

 Stakeholder People, roles or organizations that need, want or require certain quality requirements for their systems.